MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M07-empower-workforce-copilot-operations/07-Ex2-introduction-manage-expansion-exercise.md

+---
+lab:
+  title: 'Exercise 2: Manage a facility expansion project with Microsoft 365 Copilot'
+  description: The Operations team must balance tight deadlines, regulatory compliance, and the need for clear, timely communication across departments and with external partners.
+The team plans to utilize Microsoft 365 Copilot and Copilot Studio to provide timely information, track expansion progress, enhance collaboration, and provide data-driven insights to leadership.
+  duration: 12 minutes
+  level: 200
+  islab: true
+  primarytopics:
+    - Microsoft 365
+    - Microsoft 365 Copilot
+---

 # Exercise 2: Manage a facility expansion project with Microsoft 365 Copilot
 ---
 In today’s fast-paced business environment, Operations teams are at the heart of organizational success.
 Whether coordinating complex projects, managing facility upgrades, or ensuring seamless day-to-day processes, Operations professionals must juggle multiple priorities, collaborate across departments, and adapt quickly to changing demands.